JasperFx/marten/docs/events/projections/custom-aggregates.md

 # Custom Aggregations

-Once in awhile users are hitting use cases or desired functionality for aggregation projections that just don't fit in well to our [`SingleStreamAggregation<T>`](/events/projections/aggregate-projections) or [`MultiStreamAggregation<TDoc, TId>`](/events/projections/multi-stream-projections) models.
+Once in awhile users are hitting use cases or desired functionality for aggregation projections that just don't fit in well to our [`SingleStreamProjection<T>`](/events/projections/aggregate-projections) or [`MultiStreamProjection<TDoc, TId>`](/events/projections/multi-stream-projections) models.
 Not to worry though, because
 Marten V5.0 introduces the new `CustomAggregation<T>` base type that will let you define aggregation projections with explicit user code while still taking advantage of some of the parallelization optimizations that were built for the previous aggregation types running in the [async daemon](/events/projections/async-daemon);